Stora Enso Oyj – Annual report – 31 December 2020

 Opportunities and challenges

-We always strive to ensure that human rights are respected in all our operations and activities.
-Many of the human rights challenges we face are deeply rooted in local society and can only be effectively addressed through a long-term commitment and close cooperation with global and local stakeholders.
+Many of the human rights challenges we face are deeply rooted in local communities and can only be effectively addressed through a long-term commitment and close cooperation with global and local stakeholders.

 Relevant Stora Enso policies on human rights include:

-• Human Rights Policy – sets out our commitment to fully respect human rights throughout our operations and in all relationships involving Stora Enso and expresses our respect for international human rights instruments.
+- Human Rights Policy – sets out our commitment to respect human rights throughout our operations and in all relationships involving Stora Enso and expresses our respect for international human rights instruments.

 Human rights are also a fundamental part of several internal policies and guidelines such as our Environmental Guidelines, Diversity Policy, and our Minimum Human Resources Requirements for labour conditions.